mrchriscarpenter/next-starter/README.md

 ## Learn More

-This project is intended to provide guidance on how to setup Next.js with useful development tools such as TypeScript, Biome, Ultracite, and Lefthook.
+This project is intended to provide guidance on how to setup Next.js with useful development tools such as TypeScript, Biome, Ultracite, Lefthook, and commitlint.

 The template is based on the Next.js [create-next-app](https://nextjs.org/docs/getting-started#automatic-setup) with additional npm packages and configurations.